 High Level Security Control/measure Guidance elements when the RPAS cannot fly.
 However, the pilot might need access to other areas of the system in these timeframes, such as online training provision and other duties.
 Application and Information Access Control The RPAS owners and data owners should give consideration to "need to know" and "least privileges" when it concerns user access to RPAS information.
 For example, a pilot might not need access to the same information as an image analyst.
 The methods of importing information from other systems will need to be considered.
 For example, an RPAS high-risk or mission critical system might need a level of isolation from other systems.
-This might code being transforred by removable media Information Systems Acquisition Development an d Maintonanco Constitution Systems Acquisition, Development and u Maintenance Security Requirements of information systems The RPAS owners should identify the security assurance requirements for the RPAS.
-This should follow a formal risk assessment approach which is also accentable to any other systems or organisations that the RPAS will need to connect to when appropriate organisations that the READ will need to connect to when appropriate.
+This might warrant a physical separation with "sheep-dip" machines utilised between, to lower the risk of malicious code being transferred by removable media.
+Information Systems Acquisition, Development an d Maintenance Security Requirements of Information Systems The RPAS owners should identify the security assurance requirements for the RPAS.
+This should follow a formal risk assessment approach which is also acceptable to any other systems or organisations that the RPAS will need to connect to when appropriate.
 This collective approach should ease the system assurance process, if different systems have different security authorities but they all agree on a common methodology and understanding of risk.
 Correct Processing in Applications Due to the safety requirements of an RPAS, it is important to ensure that data integrity is maintained.
 For example, if a new software build was delivered, the integrity of the software should be examined; this is to ensure that the information had not been corrupted in transit.
 A level of assurance of data being consumed by the system from other sources, both internal and external, might be of importance.
 So to prevent the corruption of the RPAS data from other systems, check the validity of the message source.
 An example of this could be the positional information provided by the RPAS to external Search and Rescue services.
 Cryptographic Controls If the RPAS employs cryptographic components, a policy must be produced regarding the deployment and management of the key variable devices.
 This policy should include the generation and protection of key variables and should include the actions to be undertaken in the event of loss, modification or disclosure.